Ranked #202 car in the UK · Crossover SUV (EV) · 989 units sold last year

 The short version

-The Smart #1 loses value faster than most cars and is cheaper to run than most.
-Its MOT-based reliability is average, 65 out of 100, ahead of 21% of the cars we track.
-On three-year value retention it ranks better than 8% of models.
+The Smart #1 holds its value well.
+On three-year value retention it ranks better than 72% of models.
 The main things to check on a used one are the lighting & signalling and driver's view.

 Pick your version